SamyakGangwal/Android_Background/README.md

 # Android_Background
- An app which monitors the status of bluetooth and wifi, morever it can also change the state of bluetooth
+ This is a simple android app, which will monitor the status of bluetooth and wifi.
+Moreover this app can also toggle the state of bluetooth.
+This app can run as foreground service, meaning it cannot be simply closed by just removing the app from recents.
+One needs to forcefully close the app or let the system automatically kill it.